 To build.
 However, you can also push already-built images to these

 repositories using the

 docker push command.

-Select Create > Create Automated Build from Docker Hub.
+Select Create > Create Automated Build (from the drop down, upper right) on Docker Hub.

 The system prompts you with a list of User/Organizations and code repositories.